Search

 Children can display a wide range of behaviors when angry, frustrated, or having meltdowns.
 A child hitting himself can be distressing to witness, leaving parents wondering why their child engages in such behavior and how to help them cope.

 Children can display a wide range of behaviors when angry, frustrated, or having meltdowns.
-A child hitting himself can be distressing to witness, leaving parents wondering why their child engages in such behavior and how to help them cope.
+Seeing a child hitting themselves can be distressing, leaving parents wondering why their child engages in such behavior and how to help them cope.
 In this article, we will delve into why do kids hit themselves, discussing its various aspects and providing insights into understanding and addressing this behavior.

 Understanding the Behavior: Why do kids hit themselves?